CUBigDataClass/TeamSimple/README.md

 # TeamSimple

-Our team aims to create a real-time twitter map with emojis.
-Big data techniques are used.
+Our team aimed to create a real-time twitter map with emojis displaying sentiments of the selected regions for creating a data story.
+Big data techniques are used through out the implementation of the project.

 Current architecture: